muccg/django-iprestrict/README.md

 Django app + middleware to restrict access to all or sections of a Django project by client IP ranges.

+Documentation (including installation and configuration) is available on [Read the Docs](http://django-iprestrict.readthedocs.org).

 **Warning: Work in progress!**